Stop early holiday deals on popular products on Amazon!

 Introduction

 Apple makes it possible to create website shortcuts on your iPhone or iPad home screen that look just like all of your other apps.
 When you tap these shortcut links, they open to the associated website in Safari.
-Examples of all instructions in the steps can be seen in both the YouTube video and image collection below.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 YouTube player